 Panorama 1453 - 3D Virtual Tour

-Panorama 1453 virtual tours are installation free programs that will make you feel as if you are there.
+Panorama 1453 virtual tours can be started by clicking the preview window or by downloading the stand-alone versions.
 Just drag the mouse to the direction you want to look.
 Use the scroll wheel to zoom at the details.
 Press F9 to get a list of the 3D sites you downloaded (residing in the same directory).
 To install the listed sites as a screensaver press F5.
 Our advise is to install all the sites, including Panorama 1453, as a screensaver.
 When the screensaver starts, a random site is chosen and shown around automatically (this gives the impression of looking at a documentary in HD quality).
 To see the usage of other keys press F1.
 Press Ecs to exit.

 This is Topkapı, the place where the fiercest battle of the Constantinople siege took place, where the unscalable walls were overcome, where the day that the blessed soldiers had awaited occurred… This is the door that opened onto the conquest of Constantinople… Here you will witness the conquest of Constantinople once again and experience the moment when the soldiers entered the city, almost exactly as it happened.
 You will witness the explosion of the cannonballs, cast by the Hungarian cannon expert Urban, and see them flung at the walls of Constantinople.
 The battle cry of Sultan Mehmed II’s soldiers and the sound of the marches played by the Janissary band will accompany you.